OSDeploy/GitBook/drivers/model-driver-automation/scconfigmgr.md

 ---

-## Suggestions
+## Suggestion - Download Only \(Not Extract\)

+While my selection suggests "Download Only", my Driver Pack is Extracted.
+Having the option to not Extract the Driver Pack could prove useful.

+---

+## Suggestion - Extract Directory

 The ability to Extract the Drivers to a separate Driver Repository is something I would like to see added in the future.
-I can manually
+I like to keep the Downloaded Driver Packs separate from the Extracted Driver Packs.
+I can easily overcome this by a simple Robocopy

 ```
-robocopy D:\Drivers\Download\Packs-Model\Win10\Dell
+robocopy D:\Drivers\Download\Packs-Model\Win10\Dell D:\Drivers\Extract\Packs-Model\Win10\Dell *.* /e /move /xd "Driver Cab"
 ```

-There are two things that I would like to recommend in a future update.
-The first is to allow the ability to Extract Drivers to a separate Driver Repository than the CAB files.
+---

+## Suggestion - Validate Case Sensitive Downloads

-I did notice that I the following directories did not Download and Extract properly
+I did notice that I the following Dell Models did not download the Driver Pack.
+This is because the URL showed the file in all CAPS

 ```
 Latitude 12 Rugged Extreme (7204)